CollaboRateMgmt/CollaboRate/README.md

      - Able to use the Internet to search for information
      - Willing to learn domain concepts referenced in the problem statement.
 You only need to learn to the extent needed to break down the problem into two sub-problems.

 5. **Superior intellectual property security.** Security increases with crowd size!
 The SPOCs will not share the codebase with the crowd members.
 A crowd member once assigned a task cannot refuse it.
 Otherwise, the financial penalties for an incomplete task apply.
 The tool's instructions warn crowd members to keep task details to themselves.
-The task tracking system will be configured so that only the needed crowd members can see a particular task.
+You configure the task tracking system so that only the needed crowd members can see a particular task.
 Since the project is split into a very large number of micro-tasks and each crowd member sees only a tiny part of the design/pseudo-code, you get intellectual property security.

    For increased security, the SPOCs may themselves do work breakdown to a particular level.
 The problem statements that remain to be broken down will not give the crowd an understanding of the original requirement.
 But the crowd may like to work on projects that have open and noble goals.